gabriel-sisjr/Coordix/docs/core/performance.md

 ### 3. Thread-Safe Caching

 All caches use `ConcurrentDictionary` for safe concurrent access, ensuring thread safety without performance penalties.

+### 4. Centralized Execution

+All handler execution logic is centralized in `IHandlerExecutor` (the registry), eliminating scattered reflection throughout the codebase.
+This design also allows for future optimizations like code generation without changing the core architecture.

 ## Performance Characteristics